- Unlimited access to online content

 - Career boost for students and professionals

-International Financial Reporting Standards (IFRS) are mandated in more than 100 countries worldwide.
+International Financial Reporting is mandated in more than 100 countries worldwide.
 All listed companies in the European Union (EU) have to prepare consolidated company accounts that comply with IFRS.
 It also affects associates and subsidiaries of EU-listed companies.

-Other countries such as Australia, Hong Kong and South Africa have already adopted IFRS or equivalents as their local Generally Accepted Accounting Principles (GAAP).
-And many other countries around the world, including India, are moving towards applying IFRS, which is having a significant impact on financial reporting.
+Other countries such as Australia, Hong Kong and South Africa have already adopted IFR or equivalents as their local Generally Accepted Accounting Principles (GAAP).
+And many other countries around the world, including India, are moving towards applying IFR, which is having a significant impact on financial reporting.

 The course is designed to develop your knowledge and understanding of International Financial Reporting Standards.
 You will also learn how to apply them, as well as the concepts and principles which underpin them.